nancijf/StudyCards/README.md

 Updated: version 1.1

-Devices:
-  Runs on iPhone and iPad, iOS 9.3+

 StudyCards is a useful aid to use while studying for all your classes or any subject you want to learn.
 Based on the concept of flash cards, you can create decks of cards with the question on one side and the answer on the other side.
 After you have all of the cards for your deck, you can test your knowledge and see the results.

 ## Features: